Behind the Scenes of Canada's Rocky Mountaineer with Chef JP

-The Rocky Mountaineer makes many a bucket list – whether you’re retired and looking to splurge, on a honeymoon, celebrating a special occasion or simply planning the trip of a lifetime.
+The Rocky Mountaineer experience makes many a bucket list – whether you're retired and looking to splurge, on a honeymoon, celebrating a special occasion or simply planning the trip of a lifetime.
 But what really goes on behind the scenes of this Canadian icon?
 What lengths do the staff go to make your experience truly memorable?
 We caught up with award-winning Executive Chef Jean Pierre Guerin to find out how he runs his kitchen.

-Cooking on the Rocky Mountaineer is like cooking in a restaurant on wheels!
+Cooking on Rocky Mountaineer is like cooking in a restaurant on wheels!
 It’s a fantastic experience – when you actually cook on a train you actually cook on a moving platform and you’re also cooking in very close proximity to the guests.

 Does having guests right next to you make things more stressful?